Skip to content

 Notes

-Credential flows, OAuth, liveness checks, and secure storage are complicated enough.
-The app architecture around them should be intentionally plain.
+Credential flows, OAuth, liveness checks, and secure storage are complicated enough without clever app architecture around them.

 Mobile identity projects have enough moving parts before the app adds any drama.